Tesco boss defends Booker deal, says many investors on board

 If it crosses that hurdle, the deal will need to be approved by 50 percent of Tesco shareholders at an investor meeting.

-Shares in Tesco, down 7.6 percent this year, were up 0.7 percent at 191.2 pence at 1538 GMT, also influenced by news the firm is to pay 214 million pounds in fines and compensation for investors to settle a probe over a 2014 accounting fraud.
+Shares in Tesco, down 8.5 percent this year, were down 0.3 percent at 189.4 pence at 1217 GMT, also influenced by news on Tuesday the firm is to pay 214 million pounds in fines and compensation for investors to settle a probe over a 2014 accounting fraud.

+"The element of distraction risk ... will find most resonance amongst investors but not sufficiently to derail the deal," he said.

 Lewis also rejected criticism that Tesco's engagement with shareholders over the deal had been inadequate.

-He said it was "not at all unusual" for Tesco not to consult shareholders before proposing the deal and that he had spoken to Schroders and Artisan on several occasions.
+He said it was "not at all unusual" for Tesco not to consult shareholders before proposing the deal.

+He said he had spoken to Schroders and Artisan on several occasions

-"We offered both of them the opportunity to come and spend more time in the business and to understand why we felt so strongly about it," Lewis said.
+"We offered both of them the opportunity to come and spend more time in the business and to understand why we felt so strongly about it.

 "One of them took it up and we spent six hours with them, walking it through, and the other declined to come."